TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomDataProcessing.rst

 ..  note::

     It might be that your data processor should not be shared.
-In such case you need to set the :yaml:`shared: false` tag attribute for the service.
+In such a case you need to set the :yaml:`shared: false` tag attribute for the service.

 ..  index::